OliverWisn/data_visualization/README.md

 python 3.7 - rest in requirements.txt .

 ## Remarks:
-I make this data visualizations so that the master branch has always the functioning code.
-To run the appropriate data visualization you need to run the appropriate file.
-I will later describe which file what runs.
+- I make this script so that the master branch has always the functioning code.
+- The mpl_squares.py script is a standalone script.
+After running this script, the standard plot of the quadratic function is shown, where the five given points on the plot are connected by straight lines.

 ## Data Visualizations Summary:
-I will make a simple line graph, a simple scatter plot.
+I made a simple line graph.
+I will make a simple scatter plot.
 Then I will make a visualization based on series of random decisions (random walk).
 I also intend to use the plotly package for one visualization, where we will check what will happen when we roll the dice in many different ways.
-I'll write more about the summary later.

 ## Version:
-I will write about a version for the package of the data visualizations later.
+The version of the code only with the simple line graph has tag 1.0.